-►Intel® VMD for Volume Management Device on CPU2VMD Config for PStack0Intel® VMD for Volume Management Device
+► Intel® VMD for Volume Management Device on CPU2

 Select Enable to use the Intel® Volume Management Device Technology for this stack.
 The options are Disable and Enable.

 If the item above "Intel® VMD for Volume Management Device" is set to Enable, the following items will be displayed: